 He says people, especially heavy planners, want to have a holistic strategy in order to make smart legal and personal decisions.
 That’s often why a client will begin the conversation in January and wait until March to actually file.

-Mark Banschick, psychiatrist and author of "The Intelligent Divorce" series of books, calls the start of a new year an "existential moment" in that people look at their lives, realize they go by too quickly and that their current version is not happy.
+Mark Banschick, psychiatrist and author of “The Intelligent Divorce” series of books, calls the start of a new year an “existential moment” in that people look at their lives and realize that they go by too quickly and that their current version is not happy.

-"They call attorneys out of pain," he says.
+“They call attorneys out of pain,” he said.

 The best time for divorce, according to him, is when you’re feeling centered about who you are and what you need.

 Susan Pease Gadoua is the author of “Contemplating Divorce, A Step-by-Step Guide to Deciding Whether to Stay or Go” and a licensed therapist.
 She, like Banschick and Mason, also experiences an uptick in phone calls near the first of the year after folks white-knuckle it through the holidays.

 “The problem with divorce is that there’s never a good time,” she said.

 But all three experts referenced another unlikely month for the same phenomenon: September.